 For first-time mothers, there is plenty of credible information on the feeding milestones of a baby available on the internet.
-From when to introduce solid foods into the baby's diet, which solid foods, to begin with, the quantities to serve the solid foods in and how to progress as the baby grows.
-However, there is one grey area in the feeding milestones of a baby that has very little information -- when can babies start drinking water?
+From the introduction of solid foods to planning the infant’s daily diet, the world wide web is overflowing with helpful tips and important facts.
+However, there is one grey area that has very little information — when can babies start drinking water?

 This question has few and unclear responses over the internet.
 And this is why we carried out research and developed this in-depth article to address when can babies have water and give answers to most of the worries first-time mothers have when introducing drinking water to the baby.